-Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision-maker in making decisions regarding resource allocation and assessing performance.
+Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision-maker in making decisions regarding

+(Information as of September 30, 2020 and thereafter and for the nine months ended September 30, 2019 and 2020 is unaudited) resource allocation and assessing performance.
 The Company views its operations and manages its business in one operating segment.